2024/25 Catalog

 Made for and by art educators, these easy-to-use, intuitive portfolios are perfect for beginners, students, and teachers who have been using portfolios for years!

-Choose from more than 35,000 fine art images!
+Choose from thousands of fine art images!
 Search by artist, culture, medium, element or principle, art movement, theme, and more.
 Easily compare and contrast any two images.

 The digital version of SchoolArts allows you to search current and past issues by keyword; to share articles and lessons with colleagues; and to easily zoom in on artworks.